 On December 17, 2018, at approximately 6:20 p.m., Officer Gary and his partner, Police Officer Eduardo Marmolejo #10101, were working beat 505.
 They responded to a ShotSpotter alert of shots fired at 101st Street and Dauphin Avenue.
 While investigating the shots fired alert the officers encountered Edward R. Brown, aged 24 years, whom had fired the shots detected by ShotSpotter holding a gun.
 Brown began to flee Southbound on Dauphin Avenue and the officers gave chase.
 The foot pursuit continued up a train embankment located at 103rd Street and Dauphin Avenue where the offender crossed the tracks heading towards Cottage Grove Avenue.

-Still in pursuit the officers began to cross the tracks.
+Still in pursuit the officers began to cross the tracks at 701 East 103rd Street.
 While standing on the Southbound tracks, the officers observed a northbound train approaching and waited for it to pass before crossing the tracks.
 Preoccupied with the foot pursuit, the officers were unaware of an approaching Southbound Metra train, No. 119, which had left the Millennium Station at 5:58 pm.
 Unaware that the Southbound train was bearing down on them the officers most likely contributed the sound from it to the passing northbound train.
 Shortly after the northbound train passed they were struck from behind by the Southbound train.
 It is estimated that the train was traveling at 60-65 miles per hour at the time of the incident.
 Both officers died on the scene and were both transported to the Cook County Medical Examiner’s Office, located at 2121 West Harrison Street, by CFD Ambulance #’s 5 and 60.

 Brown was apprehended a short while later by other responding officers and placed into custody.
 Brown’s gun was also recovered near the scene where the officers were struck.
 On December 19, 2018, Brown was charged with Aggravated Unlawful Use of a Weapon and Reckless Discharge of a Firearm – Endangerment.

-Police Officer Conrad Charles Gary, born August 21, 1987, received his Probationary Appointment to the Department on March 16, 2017 and he attended the Jackson Street Police Academy.
+Police Officer Conrad Charles Gary, born August 21, 1987, received his Probationary Appointment to the Chicago Police Department on March 16, 2017 and he attended the Jackson Street Police Academy.
 He earned 1 Special Honorable Mention (posthumously), 1 Military Service Award and 3 Honorable Mentions during his career.